Broadcasters have choices when it comes to delivering linear and OTT content from the baseband world.

 For more information about the migration to IP, check out our new ebook All IP for Baseband Workflows.

-– Andy Warman, Director, Cloud Product Management at Harmonic & AIMS Board Member and Chair of the AIMS Marketing Working Group
+– Andy Warman, Director of Cloud Product Management at Harmonic & AIMS Board Member and Chair of the AIMS Marketing Working Group